madjenjen/madjenjen.github.io/_posts/2015-12-20-Build-Your-Toolbox.md

 </table>

-Now that we've got our Physical Toolbox squared away, there are also a few pieces of knowledge and skills that I will assume you've got as we go through these projects.
-If you don't currently have these items under your belt, I'll provide a few links below for good places to start honing these skills.
+Now that we've got our Physical Toolbox squared away, there are also a few pieces of knowledge and skills that we will assume you've got as we go through these projects.
+If you don't currently have these items under your belt, we'll provide a few links below for good places to start honing these skills.

 ### Mental Toolbox ###
 <table style="width:100%">